ethereum-optimism/design-docs/security/fma-multi-threaded-64-bit-cannon.md

 ### Invalid `DisputeGameFactory.setImplementation` execution

+The `DisputeGameFactory.setImplementation` will be used to upgrade both the `CANNON` and `PERMISSIONED_CANNON` game types.
+Note that this means this upgrade will not require changing the `respectedGameType` in the `OptimismPortal` as `CANNON` games will continue to be used to finalize outputs, albeit with a different VM.
+As such, there will be a brief moment where there are two sets of `CANNON` games that using singlethreaded and multithreaded VMs.

 - Description: This occurs when either the call to the DisputeGameFactory could not be made due to grossly unfavorable base fees on L1, an invalidly approved safe nonce, or a successful execution to a misconfigured dispute game implementation.
 - **Risk Assessment:** Low severity, low likelihood.
   - Low Likelihood: The low likelihood is a result of tenderly simulation testing of safe transactions, code review of the upgrade playbook, and manual review of the dispute game implementations (which are deployed on mainnet and specified in the governance proposal so they may be reviewed).